 Cell phones should be silenced during lectures and recitations.
 You should use your cell phone only during the Poll Everywhere polls.
-When not in use, it should be kept face down on your desk or in your bag.
+When not in use, it should be kept on your lap or in your bag.
 The TAs and I reserve the right to confiscate any cell phones in use outside of poll times, in which case you will receive a zero for any in-class polls that day.